-- Connect the electrical supply for the back-ups to the electrical panel.

-Boiler connection (option)

-- If the boiler connection option is used, the electric boost option must not be connected. - Please refer to the instructions supplied with the boiler connection kit. - Please refer to the instructions supplied with the boiler.

-Second heating circuit

-- Please refer to the instructions supplied with the second circuit kit or/and Regulation extension kit.

-Telephone modem (Not supplied)

-- Please refer to the instructions for the extension controller kit.
+- Connect the power supply for the back-ups to the electrical panel. - Boiler connection (option) - If the boiler connection option is used, the electric boost option must not be connected. - Please refer to the instructions supplied with the boiler connection kit. - Please refer to the instructions supplied with the boiler. - Second heating circuit - Please refer to the instructions supplied with the second circuit kit or/and Regulation extension kit. - Telephone modem (Not supplied) - Please refer to the instructions for the extension controller kit. - Contract with the power provider